solutions-for-realvalue/AKS-Kubernetes-Deployment/README.md

 # Kubernetes Application Deployment on Azure AKS 📦

-Scalable, secure deployment of containerized applications using Azure Kubernetes Service (AKS).
+Scalable, secure deployment of containerized applications using **Azure Kubernetes Service (AKS)**.

 ---

 ## 📖 Project Overview

-This repository provides examples of deploying highly available containerized applications using AKS.
-It covers Kubernetes concepts, container orchestration, and CI/CD deployment using GitHub Actions.
+This project demonstrates the deployment and management of **highly available containerized applications** using **Azure Kubernetes Service (AKS)**.
+It covers:
+*   Kubernetes concepts and best practices for deployment.
+*   Infrastructure as Code (IaC) using Terraform.
+*   Secure networking and RBAC configurations.
+*   CI/CD pipeline automation using GitHub Actions & Azure DevOps.

 ## 🛠️ Features